pkeroulas/st2110-toolkit/README.md

 * capture streams from SDP
 * transcode st2110-to-h264 from live feed described SDP
 * analyse stream content like ptp clock
-* install common tools and ffmpeg dependencies for Centos
+* install common tools and ffmpeg dependencies for Centos 7 or Ubuntu 18.04

 ## Install ffmpeg and dependencies